Eric-Guo/wechat/README.md

 rake db:migrate
 ```

 After running the migration, a `wechat_configs` table will be created that allows storage of multiple wechat accounts.
-Configurations in this table will only be used if environment variable `WECHAT_DB_CONFI` is set to `true`.

 ## Configuration